dotnet/vscode-csharp/README.md

 The C# extension is powered by [OmniSharp](https://github.com/OmniSharp/omnisharp-roslyn).

-### **Important!** Breaking Changes as of 1.0.10
+### **Important!** Breaking Changes as of 1.2

-* The C# extension now only supports [.NET Core RC2](https://blogs.msdn.microsoft.com/dotnet/2016/05/16/announcing-net-core-rc2/).
-It no longer supports .NET Core RC1 or ASP .NET 5 RC1.
+* The C# extension now only supports .NET Core 1.0.
+Please upgrade any RC1 or RC2 projects to the 1.0.0 release build.
 * **Support for .csproj projects is partially functional on OS X and Linux.** This will impact anyone doing .csproj development on OS X or Linux (e.g. Unity, Xamarin, etc.).
 We are working to address this in the near future.
 However, for now, you can use the [Legacy C# Support extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.omnisharp).

 ### Found a Bug?